iltommi/qdb-documentation/source/api/c.rst

     If the entry does not exist, the function will fail and return ``qdb_e_alias_not_found``.

-    If the buffer is not large enough to hold the data, the function will fail and return ``qdb_e_buffer_too_small``.
-The content length will nevertheless be updated so that the caller may resize its buffer and try again.
+    If the buffer is not large enough to hold the data, the function will fail and return ``qdb_e_buffer_too_small``. content_length will nevertheless be updated with entry size so that the caller may resize its buffer and try again.

     The handle must be initialized (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`) and the connection established (see :c:func:`qdb_connect`).